 This impressive body of work has garnered Bradfield countless accolades.
 He has been named among the world’s top designers by Architectural Digest and appeared innumerable times on the AD100 list.
 The Robb Report recognized him as one of the Top Ten Designers in World.
 Architectural Digest also anointed Bradfield a “Dean of American Design.”
 He was included in the Millennium Issue of the book America’s Elite 1000—the Ultimate List.
-Among the many honors bestowed upon Bradfield have been the American Cancer Society Man of Achievement Award (2012), the Hyland Award for Design Excellence (2012) and New York School of Interior Design’s Albert Hadley Lifetime Achievement Award (2013).
+Among the many honors bestowed upon Bradfield have been the American Cancer Society Man of Achievement Award (2012), the Hyland Award for Design Excellence (2012) the New York School of Interior Design’s Albert Hadley Lifetime Achievement Award (2013), and the St. George's Society Anglo-American Cultural Award recognizing individuals who have made significant contributions to the US-UK cultural world (2015).
 Archbishop Desmond Tutu, in his capacity as chairman of South Africa’s Phelophepa Healthcare Train, presented the South African-born designer an Award for Excellence in 2007 “in recognition of his sterling success globally and his contributions to his country of birth.”

 Raised in South Africa’s Eastern Cape, and with an established early career in Johannesburg, Bradfield moved to the New York in the 1970s.
 After working for the eminent interiors firm McMillen Inc., he became partner to the late Jay Spectre, ultimately reorganizing the company under the Bradfield name.
 He co-authored Point of View: Design by Jay Spectre (1991).
 In 1993, Bradfield published Celebration: Christmas in New York.
-He has gone on to produce four additional books: Defining Millennium Modern (2004), Ex Arte (2009), A 21st Century Palace: Mexico City (2012), the first of a planned five-book series and Artistic License (2013), the first American dual language English-Chinese design book.
-Volume II of A 21st Century Palace, which focuses on a sumptuous penthouse residence in Jerusalem, is due for release in December 2014.
+He has gone on to produce six additional books: Defining Millennium Modern (2004), Ex Arte (2009), A 21st Century Palace: Mexico City (2012), the first of a planned five-book series and Artistic License (2013), the first American dual language English-Chinese design book.
+Volume II A 21st Century Palace: Jerusalem (2014) focuses on a sumptuous penthouse residence overlooking the Old City.
+Volume III A 21st Century Palace: Washington DC is due for release December 2015.

 Bradfield has designed the Signature Collection, a line of textiles, wallcoverings and rugs, for the Stark Company.
 His Millennium Modern Collection of classically inspired contemporary acrylic furniture was the subject of a solo exhibition at Sebastian+Barquet Gallery in New York in 2009 and continues to sell internationally.

-Geoffrey Bradfield Inc. is headquartered in New York, with satellite companies in Palm Beach, the Emirates and Qatar.
-Bradfield and his associate, vice president Roric Tobin, have partnered to form B & T Global LLC to focus on their international projects.
+Geoffrey Bradfield Inc. is headquartered in New York.
+Company Vice President, Roric Tobin, a graduate of Yale joined the team 13 years ago, and has recently partnered with Bradfield to form B & T Global LLC to focus on their international projects.
 They continue to crisscross the world at a breathless pace, propelling the extraordinarily respected Bradfield luxury brand onto the international stage.